-- The journey taken is for business purposes only. - The mileage claimed is for the full length of the journey less the normal home to place of work mileage (e.g. if I am travelling to a school in Ipswich from home and the journey is 45 miles, but my normal home to work journey is 20 miles, the claim should be for 25 miles only). - A Home to work travel may only be claimed if a member of staff has to return to their main place of work after the normal working hours, for example for a parents' evening or other school / Trust event. - A Staff are expected to make use of public transport where it is available, unless its use results in considerable inconvenience, expense or if it is not a viable option due to non-availability of public transport, a disability or the need to take equipment or passengers. - All staff are encouraged to undertake car-sharing where possible and when travelling to the same venue. - A Rail fares: the actual cost incurred for standard return second class tickets will be reimbursed.
+- The journey taken is for business purposes only. - The mileage claimed is for the full length of the journey less the normal home to place of work mileage (e.g. if I am travelling to a school in Ipswich from home and the journey is 45 miles, but my normal home to work journey is 20 miles, the claim should be for 25 miles only). - Home to work travel may only be claimed if a member of staff has to return to their main place of work after the normal working hours, for example for a parents' evening or other school / Trust event. - Staff are expected to make use of public transport where it is available, unless its use results in considerable inconvenience, expense or if it is not a viable option due to non-availability of public transport, a disability or the need to take equipment or passengers. - All staff are encouraged to undertake car-sharing where possible and when travelling to the same venue. - Rail fares: the actual cost incurred for standard return second class tickets will be reimbursed.
 Staff should seek the lowest fare available for the journey and the time of day.
 Wherever feasible, advance booking should be used to secure the cheapest fare.
 However, line/business managers should not unreasonably withhold full reimbursement when it has not been possible to book in advance.
 It is only normally possible to pre-book longer rail journeys.
-Used tickets or a receipt should be retained. - A Bus and underground fares.
+Used tickets or a receipt should be retained. - Bus and underground fares.
 Expenses can be claimed as incurred.
-A copy of the bus tickets or receipts should as a record of the cost. - ▲ Taxi fares.
+A copy of the bus tickets or receipts should as a record of the cost. - Taxi fares.
 As incurred for short journeys only if there is no other viable means of transport.
-Where a journey might require a taxi from home to a station, or from station to destination, line managers should consider whether it would be cheaper and/or more practicable /safer for the staff colleague to use a car. - ⚠ Where travel by public transport is impractical, the rate of reimbursement for car mileage will be at a fixed rate, currently 45p per mile for the first 10,000 miles, thereafter the rate is 25p per mile.
-(Fully electric cars can be claimed at 0.04p per mile, hybrid cars are currently at the same as petrol or diesel cars).
-As this rate of reimbursement is at the level determined by HMRC, no tax liability exists in respect of the sum reimbursed. - A Reasonable car parking expenses will be reimbursed on production of a receipt. - ▲ Motorcycles: as follows:
+Where a journey might require a taxi from home to a station, or from station to destination, line managers should consider whether it would be cheaper and/or more practicable /safer for the staff colleague to use a car. - Where travel by public transport is impractical, the rate of reimbursement for car and motorcycle mileage will be at a fixed rate in line with HMRC published allowances set in Appendix A 'Record of Financial Responsibility'. - Hybrid cars are currently at the same as petrol or diesel cars.
+As this rate of reimbursement is at the level determined by HMRC, no tax liability exists in respect of the sum reimbursed. - Reasonable car parking expenses will be reimbursed on production of a receipt.